 2. Make better product decisions.

-UX personas highlight what’s important to your users and what they need from your product.
-This helps designers craft a UX strategy that’s centered around features and solutions that users will appreciate.
+User personas highlight what’s important to your users and what they need from your product.
+This helps designers craft a UX strategy centered around features and solutions that users will appreciate.

-Understanding your users’ pain points, goals, and motivations will help you figure out what changes will make the most positive impact on your users’ experience with your product.
+Understanding your users’ pain points, goals, and motivations will help you figure out what changes will make the most positive impact on your product’s user experience.

 Think of UX personas as a compass that alerts you when you’re making the wrong decisions and steers you back on the right path.

-When you consult your UX personas often, you won’t design a product based on what you think it should look like.
-Instead, you’ll design a product that is tailored to your ideal customers, their capabilities, and their needs.
+When you consult your user personas often, you won’t design a product based on what you think it should look like.
+Instead, you’ll design a product tailored to your ideal customers, their capabilities, and their needs.

-For example, having a clear understanding of your customers’ behaviors and preferences can help you create a user-friendly interface that your users can operate easily.
-This user-centric design makes all the difference between an app that just looks attractive and one that meets customers’ expectations and fulfills their needs — the latter being crucial for attracting and retaining users.
+This user-centered design makes all the difference between a product that just looks attractive and one that meets customers’ expectations and fulfills their needs — the latter being crucial for attracting and retaining users.

 How to Create a UX Persona